 – You can also access different services for childcare, medication and equipment.

 – It is worthwhile to try applying for eligibility for a Safety Net Concession Card.
 This will help you with ongoing finances for cancer medications.
-Consider doing a fundraiser or crowdfunding [Insert link to crowdfunding article].

 – Outsource daily household chores like shopping, doing the laundry, or picking up the kids to paid or unpaid carers.

 – Use facilities like online shopping and home-delivery for basic food supplies.